xkbcommon/libxkbcommon/doc/rules-format.md

 Then *each rule set* is checked against the provided [MLVO] configuration, following their *order* in the rules file.

+@important @anchor irrelevant-options-order Contrary to layouts and variants, the *options order* in a [MLVO] configuration (e.g. via `xkbcli`) is irrelevant for its resolution: only the order of the rules matters.
+See “@ref rules-options-example ""” for an illustration.

 If a [rule] matches in a @ref rule-set-def "rule set", then:

 <!--